realumhelp/Creality-K1-and-K1-Max_wiki/Use-KAMP.md

     CX_PRINT_DRAW_ONE_LINE
   ```

+- Then, click on `SAVE AND RESTART` button in the top right corner.

 - Open `moonraker.conf` file and enable this lines by removing `#` before like this (or add this lines if you don't have them):

   ```